joexi/Generic-in-Objective-C-/README.md

 ### Provides

-  * An strong type Array instead of NSMutableArry
+  * An strong type Array instead of NSMutableArray

 ### How to use
   * Import the Arraylist Class